miraliumre/bios/challenges/1.beginner/absolute_virtualization/README.md

 ### Hints

-No hints are available for this challenge.
+No specific guidance is provided for this challenge.

 ### Solution